Made You Up by: Francesca Zappia

 This was just so disappointing.

 So I joined my schools bookclub (nerdy, i know) and this was the first book that we picked.
 And when I say "we", I really mean everyone voted for this expect for me.
 I wanted to read Lets Get Lost by Adi Alsaid but what ever, I was outvoted 20 to 1.
 I was excited to give it a try though because a) it has a GORGEOUS cover and b) the synopsis sounded pretty decent.
 The main character in this book is named Alex and she has schizophrenia.
-I knew next to nothing about the mental illness so I must say, reading this book and talking about it in my club has definitely educated me.
+I knew next to nothing about the mental illness so I must say, reading this book and talking about it in my book club has definitely educated me.
 I was just really disappointed when I finished it because while the plot had a lot of potential, I felt like it was executed very poorly.

 Happy reading nerds!
 Sound off in the comments with your opinion on this novel!